forum One More War (Mature, One-on-One, Closed)

 (You're totally fine, my friend!
 Details are really fun and I know firsthand that magic systems are tricky things.
 I'm basically making up mine as we go along. :)

 E'Si stayed absolutely still, watching the strange mist build up on De Tearion's fingers.
 So this was his healing magic.
 It was interesting.
 Different from what E'Si was used to, but that was a given at this point.
 E'Si cautiously tapped his fingers against his cheek, giving De Tearion a small smile.
 "Thank you.
 It feels much better."
 He slowly stood, glancing around the meadow for a place to sleep.
-A past version of him would have headed straight for a tree, but… they were better suited to light naps.
+A past version of him would have headed straight for a leafy tower, but… they were better suited to light naps.
 He was pretty sure a light nap wasn't going to cut it.
 Sleeping in the open would be fine as long as De Tearion kept watch for any hostile parties.
 Although they hadn't known each other for very long, he was the only person E'Si could trust.
 And he trusted his companion enough to keep him safe as he slept.
-He picked out a patch of grass near enough to De Tearion that he could see him and settled down in it.
-E'Si curled up into a small ball, letting his eyes slowly close.
+He picked out a patch of earth fur near enough to De Tearion that he could see him and settled down in it.
+E'Si curled up into a small ball, letting his peepers slowly close.
 Thanks to the overuse of his magic and the very exciting day, it took hardly any time before he was fast asleep.

 @Serpentess health_and_safety language